koda-git/mdblogger/_posts/2025-03-06-ipad-second-display.markdown

 Moonlight is an open-source client for Sunshine, originally designed for gaming but perfect for low-latency desktop streaming.

-- Install Moonlight on the iPad from the [App Store](https://apps.apple.com/us/app/moonlight-game-streaming/id950377951).
+- Install Moonlight on the iPad from the App Store.
 - Ensure that Apollo is running and the virtual display is detected.
-- Ensure both the **PC and iPad are on the same network** (RJ45 LAN for the PC, low-latency Wi-Fi 6 for the iPad).
+- Ensure both the **PC and iPad are on the same network** (Gigabit Wired LAN for the PC, low-latency Wi-Fi 6 for the iPad).

 ---